MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ## Ordering

-By default, when a column from a calculation group is placed in a report, calculation items are ordered alphabetically by name in the report.
+By default, when a column from a calculation group is placed in a report, calculation items are ordered alphabetically by name.
 The order in which calculation items appear in a report can be changed by specifying the Ordinal property.
-Specifying calculation item order with the Ordinal property does not change [precedence](#precedence), the order in which calculation items are evaluated.
-It also does not change the order in which calculation items appear in Tabular Model Explorer.
+Specifying calculation item order with the Ordinal property doesn't change [precedence](#precedence), the order in which calculation items are evaluated.
+It also doesn't change the order in which calculation items appear in Tabular Model Explorer.

 To specify the ordinal property for calculation items, you must add a second column to the calculation group.
 Unlike the default column where Data Type is Text, a second column used for ordering calculation items has a Whole Number data type.
 The only purpose for this column is to specify the numeric order in which calculation items in the calculation group appear.
 Because this column provides no value in a report, it's best to set the **Hidden** property to True.